Part of the complete guide to understanding addiction

 3. Can’t Stop After One Drink

-Alcoholics drink with the goal of getting drunk every time.
+Alcoholics drink intending to get drunk every time.
 Constantly drinking to inebriation, without showing a sense of care for their behavior, is a sign of alcohol addiction.
 A lot of times, those with a dependency will drink before attending drinking events to get ahead.
 This might be a way to reduce some social anxiety related to the event [2].
 Talk to your partner about their excessive drinking and the impact it’s having on your lives.

 Found Signs of Alcoholism in a Spouse?
 Next Steps:

 Alcoholism remains a very sensitive and complicated disease.
-Because this addiction thrives in secret, it is important to proceed with caution if you find your husband/wife hiding alcohol or suspect alcoholic behavior in your marriage.
-It could be something minor that you pick up on, such as an alcoholic breath smell or body odor, but hasty action or reaction can make things worse.
+Because this addiction thrives in secret, it is important to proceed with caution if you find that your wife or husband hides alcohol or suspect alcoholic behavior in your marriage.
+It could be something minor that you pick up on, such as an alcoholic breath smell or body odor, but a hasty action or reaction can make things worse.
 Don’t immediately demand answers and force your partner to admit themselves to treatment.
 The wrong approach could have your spouse turning to even more drinking, causing more harm and damage.
-Support, sensitivity and acceptance will go a long way towards helping your partner to face their addiction and enter treatment for it.
+Support, sensitivity, and acceptance will go a long way towards helping your partner to face their addiction and enter treatment for it.

-However, there are many experts out there who would be able to help and guide you yourself through this, in dealing with alcoholic behavior in marriage and a spouse with a drinking problem.
-Contact us now at Avenues Recovery for further guidance and professional advice on dealing with an alcoholic spouse or call 888-683-0333.
+However, many experts out there would be able to help and guide you yourself through this, in dealing with alcoholic behavior in marriage and a spouse with a drinking problem.
+Contact us now at Avenues Recovery for further guidance and professional advice on dealing with an alcoholic spouse or call 866-805-3210.

 To learn more about alcoholism, including why alcoholics smell bad, read the informative resources on our website.